-Our work in this area started about five years ago, when PwC analyzed more than 250 emerging technologies to pinpoint those that would have the greatest business impact across industries.
+Our work in this area started nearly a decade ago, when PwC analyzed more than 250 emerging technologies to pinpoint those that would have the greatest business impact across industries.
 We called those with the most potential the Essential Eight.
 They include: artificial intelligence (AI), augmented reality (AR), blockchain, drones, Internet of Things (IoT), robotics, 3D printing and virtual reality (VR).

 Today, the Essential Eight continue to evolve and make their mark — with the pandemic accelerating emerging tech adoption.
 Some, like AI, are becoming integral to every type of company.
 Others, such as 3D printing, have been more concentrated in certain areas like manufacturing.
 All the while, we’ve been tracking another profound shift: how these individual technologies are combining in transformative ways.
 While there are other promising technologies like quantum computing and nanotechnology, the most practical and profound impact in the next five years will continue to come from the Essential Eight.
 But the difference is in how they will work together to deliver this impact.

 This convergence reconfigures the eight essential technologies into six power combinations: automating trust, immersive interfaces, extended reality, working autonomy, digital reflection and hyperconnected networks.
-This wave of innovation promises to significantly expand our capacity to work smarter and more seamlessly with the use of these converged technologies.
+This wave of innovation is what will power the metaverse and promises to significantly expand our capacity to work smarter and more seamlessly with the use of these converged technologies.